Emmanuel20-Netto/Robotics-simulation-exercise-/README.md

 - Dijkstra algorithm: this will be used to find the shortest path on the graph between nodes as described above and will be programmed in micropython.
 - Thonny: We will use the Thonny ide for programming and flashing our ESP 32 with micropython.
 - webot: webot is used to run the simulation.
+### Dijkstra's algorithm
+Finding the shortest path we will impement dijkstra algorithm in the following steps:
+-